MQCybersec/mqcybersec-website/src/content/writeups/24-seceduw1-notquiteall.md

 ---
 title: "Not quite all"
 description: "The previously captured traffic contained an interesting tidbit towards the end of the file.
 What was the second line sent in the secret message?
-The message should wrapped in SECEDU{}.
+The message should wrapped in `SECEDU{}`.
 If it's another language, do not translate it.
 The text is in cyrillic, so ASCII doesn't display it nicely.
 What encoding scheme can cyrillic utilise?"
 pubDate: 2024-09-12
 ctf: "SecEdu CTF 2024"
 category: "forensics"